Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Register for gifts.

-Order bridesmaids’ dresses and choose groomsmen’s suits.
+Order bridal party dresses and suits.
 Popular places to buy and rent suits and dresses are Boise Tuxedo Shop, David’s Bridal, Men’s Warehouse, and Dillards.

 Decide on dessert.
 Want cake?
 Meet with a cake designer and choose your wedding cake.
 Pro tip: ask if they have a tasting option.
 There is no better date than going out and trying all the flavors.
 Cake not your thing?
 Great!
 There are so many other desert options nowadays.
 Many local small businesses do donuts, choux pastry, cake pops, cupcakes, cookies, etc. Let your imagination go wild!